1. What is the status of my retirement request?

 6. How do I request my Presidential Letter of Appreciation?

 Requests for Presidential Letters of Appreciation are not required.
-As part of the retirement with pay process Pers-912 will automatically request a Presidential Letter of Appreciation through the White House Liaison Officer (WHLO) for those members who have completed 30 or more years of satisfactory/qualifying service for retired pay purposes.
+As part of the retirement without pay process Pers-912 will automatically request a Presidential Letter of Appreciation through the White House Liaison Officer (WHLO) for those members who have completed 30 or more years of satisfactory/qualifying service for retired pay purposes.

 7. When can I retire and when does my retirement pay start?